mindspore-ai/docs/docs/mindspore/source_en/model_train/dataset/python_objects.md

 [![View Source On Gitee](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/master/resource/_static/logo_source_en.svg)](https://gitee.com/mindspore/docs/blob/master/docs/mindspore/source_en/model_train/dataset/python_objects.md)

 Dataset pipeline accepts any Python type as input for some operations(such as user-defined dataset `GeneratorDataset`、user-defined `map` augmentation operation、`batch(per_batch_map=...)`).

 To achieve this feature, Dataset pipeline uses Python `dict` to manager different types.
 The main difference compared to other data types is that Python `dict` will not be converted to a C++ type, and instead a reference will be maintained in the pipeline.

 Note that while currently Dataset pipeline supports to recognize `dict` objects, you can also wrap other Python types inside a dictionary and send them to Dataset pipeline to achieve the same behavior.
 This article describes how to construct dictionary type to Dataset pipeline and acquire through iterator.

 ## Sending Python `dict` to Dataset Pipeline

-Sending Python `dict` objects to the Dataset pipeline is possible through different methods:
+Sending Python `dict` objects to the Dataset pipeline is possible through different operations:

 1. using a `GeneratorDataset`, the user can customize it to return a `dict` object, or
 2. within a Python callable object used in a `map` operation, the user can customize it to return a `dict` object, or